-Three-phase electric motors are used in industry and home emergency generators.
+Industry and home emergency generators use three-phase electric motors.
 All three outputs carry the same current, and power transfer remains constant, flowing into a linear and balanced load.
-To make a conversion power to amperes (amps), you need to know the voltage and power factors of the electric motor.
+To make a power to amperes conversion, you need to know the voltage and power factors of the electric motor.
 Power factor defines a delay between the voltage and the actual electrical current flow.
 The identification nameplate of most large electrical motors that use three-phase power contains this number.

 Be sure that your measurements are in the standard units.
 For a motor or generator in kilowatts, convert it to watts: 1 kW = 1000 Watts.

 Obtain the voltage measurement if not already provided.
 Use a quality digital voltmeter to measure the voltage line-to-line between any two of the three outputs.

 Find the power factor (p.f.) on the identification nameplate.
 For a purely resistive circuit, the power factor equals 1.0 (perfect).